Do we really need overparameterization in deep learning? Rebekka Burkholz

 Important Dates

-* The reviews (and questions) must be submitted during the semester, one review per month.
+* Two reviews (and 3 questions) must be submitted during the semester.
+Submission deadlines: June 12th, July 10th.

-* The presentations will be organized in a block format during the semester break (dates to be fixed at the kick-off meeting).
+* The presentations will be organized in a block format during the semester break (Aug 24-25th).
 Participation is mandatory.

 Deliverables